Strands of Sunlight: Plot summary

 Natil is a gardener at Kingsley College, a private university in Denver.
 She has found a small group of people who have started transforming into Elves and need guidance, though she has not revealed many details of the early portions of her existence, nor has she revealed the divine vision she once had but now cannot even describe to them.

 In one narrative thread, Sandy Joy comes to Denver at the invitation of a man named Terry Angel.
 Exploiting the weak emotional condition of the Dean of Kingsley College, Maxwell Delmari, he has been given free rein to set up a sham program, named Hands of Grace, that purportedly uses music to heal people.
 Referring to obscure or bogus publications and fake references, Terry has hidden the fact that there is no program and no factual basis for his work.

 Thoroughly insane and plagued by fleeting partial visions of a hidden higher power, Terry tortures himself with self-mutilation in an effort to finally see this higher power.
 When Sandy states that she has had a vision of a higher power, he comes to envy and loathe her.
 After she realizes the falsity of his convictions and tries to distance herself from him, he attacks her, slashing her hands with a knife.
 Fighting for her life, she sprays him in the face with oven cleaner, blinding him.

 In another narrative thread, T.K. has just recently returned from Desert Storm missing a leg.
-A Vietnam veteran and a black man, he has been marginalized his entire life and is now working at the same security firm that once employed George Morrison, who is now the elf Hadden.
+A Vietnam War veteran and a black man, he has been marginalized his entire life and is now working at the same security firm that once employed George Morrison, who is now the elf Hadden.
 Living in Denver's projects, he sees a crack house operating every day just down the street from him, and he is powerless to do anything about it.
 Finding employment at Treestar Surveying, he finds his barriers eroding as he comes to realize that he is becoming an Elf too and is no longer subject to the same hopeless future he once had.